 The class name to toggle on the node.

-).
+remove the class (false).
 If not provided, the presence of

 the class will be toggled from its current state.

-if the class is now present, false
+true if the class is now present, false otherwise.

 The class name must not contain whitespace.